Global carmakers face electric shock in China

-CHINA (Reuters) - If global carmakers think they can extend their dominance in China into the electric era, they may be in for a shock.
+CHINA • If global carmakers think they can extend their dominance in China into the electric era, they may be in for a shock.

 Kings of the combustion age such as General Motors and Volkswagen are falling behind local players in the booming electric vehicle (EV) market in China, a country that is key to funding and developing their electric and autonomous ambitions.